$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Topological Fukaya categories

 \subsection{Graded marked surface}

-Following \cite{HKK,LP}, we recall the relative notions and notations on graded marked surfaces.
-Note that we will use a single marked point to denote a marked boundary arc in their setting, where if one do the real blow-up (with respect to some quadratic differential) at this type of point, one should get a line that is isomorphic to $\RR$.
+We recall the relative notions and notations on graded marked surfaces, cf. \cite{IQZ,HKK,LP}.
+Note that we will use a single marked point to denote a marked boundary arc in their setting, where if one performs the real blow-up (with respect to some quadratic differential) at the corresponding singularity, such a marked point corresponds to a line (isomorphic to $\RR$).